While small business startups do an amazing job of fueling the economy, it is unfortunate to note that it is not a guarantee they will always succeed.

 To effectively set sensible financial goals, you need to first accurately determine the company’s current financial position.

-Once you are able to gauge where you are stand financially, the next step would be to identify where you want it to be in the distant future.
+Once you are able to gauge where you stand financially, the next step would be to identify where you want it to be in the distant future.

-Last but not the least, you have to come up with ways so you’ll get where you want to be as well as ways to check if you have reached the financial goals you’ve set.
+Last but not least, you have to come up with ways so you’ll get where you want to be as well as ways to check if you have reached the financial goals you’ve set.